michaelsevilla/mds/README.md

 8. Why would trimming cause revoke of capability?
 9. Add debugging of states.
 10. Does inside number coincide with lookups?
 Show we have two different events.
+11. Why can't pthread grab the lock?
+It is not because of memory pressure... is it random??

 End file